 What does the certification day entail?

+The certification day includes both workouts and moving lecture.
 We recommend that you arrive at least 15 minutes early to your workshop.
-The day will start out with an introduction of our Barre Above program and some notes.
+The day will start out with an introduction of our Barre Above® program and some notes.
 If you like shopping, you’re in luck!
 There will be a short break so that you may browse and purchase our apparel and equipment so make sure to bring a credit card or cash.
 Following the introduction and notes, you will jump right in to learning the format and sequencing.
-Come prepared with a jacket, layers, or a change of clothes as we stop and start several times.
+Come prepared with layers or a change of clothes as we stop and start several times.
 The day will be jammed packed so please bring snacks and a lunch with you.
 The workshop will wrap up with answering any questions you may have, explaining our ongoing education program, and finally receiving your certificate!

 What is included in the certification?

-As part of the certification, attendees receive a manual, 2 dvds, certificate of completion, and opportunity to enroll the Barre Above ongoing education program.
+As part of the certification, attendees receive a manual, 2 DVDs, certificate of completion, Barre Above® Instructor web account, and opportunity to enroll the Barre Above® ongoing education program.
 The certification is also recognized by the following bodies:

 - ACE - 0.8